 In the Mediterranean there is a general lack of data.
-Entanglement has been described for cetaceans, pinnipeds, marine turtles, birds, fishes including sharks and for many invertebrates (Galgani et al., 1996; UNEP/MAP, 2005a; Cedrian, 2008; Rodriguez et al., 2013; Bo et al., 2014; Tubau et al., 2015; Colmenero et al., 2017).
-As recent work has shown, lost gear or litter in general can also harm benthic organisms and habitats, including deep sea Mediterranean species like sponges, gorgonians, or certain cold water corals (Pham et al., 2014; Fabri et al., 2014).
+Entanglement has been described for cetaceans, pinnipeds, marine turtles, birds, fishes including sharks and for many invertebrates (Galgani et al., 1996; UNEP/ MAP, 2005a; Cedrian, 2008; Rodriguez et al., 2013; Bo et al., 2014; Tubau et al., 2015; Colmenero et al., 2017).
+As recent work has shown, lost gear or marine litter in general can also harm benthic organisms and habitats, including deep sea Mediterranean species like sponges, gorgonians, or certain cold water corals (Pham et al., 2014; Fabri et al., 2014).

 Figure 2: Strangling/entanglement of marine organisms.
-(A) A Paramuricea sp. gorgonian entangled in a ghost fishing net (credit M. Matiddi, after Werner et al., 2017); (B) An urchin covered with two plastic sheets (credit F. Galgani, unpublished); (C) A Prionace glauca shark strangled by a plastic ring (credit M. P. Salinas, after Colmenero et al., 2017); (D) Turtle entangled in a lost net (credit Alnitak)
+(A) A Paramuricea sp. gorgonian entangled in a ghost fishing net (as per Werner et al., 2017); (B) An urchin covered with two plastic sheets (unpublished); (C) A Prionace glauca shark strangled by a plastic ring (as per Colmenero et al., 2017); (D) Turtle entangled in a lost net

-The incidence of entanglement can vary strongly according to region and other factors.
-A study done by Rodriguez et al. (2013) on the northern gannets (Morus bassanus) showed a different incidence between the Atlantic and the western Mediterranean according to the fishing activities with which these birds interacted, and also according to age, the immature birds seeming to be more sensitive than the adults.
+The incidence of entanglement can vary strongly depending on the regions and other factors as well.
+A study done by Rodriguez et al. (2013) on the northern gannets (Morus bassanus) showed a different incidence between the Atlantic and the western Mediterranean depending on the fishing activities with which these birds interacted, and also according to age, the immature birds seeming to be more sensitive than the adults.